Jardin botanique de Montréal

 Cons

-• Very touristic in summer
+• Very touristy in summer

-• Sleepy in deep winter
+• Almost deserted in deep winter

 2

-for museums, shopping and hockey
+for museums, the metro and winter stays

 Where to stay in this area